yiisoft/data-response/README.md

 //$middleware->process($request, $handler);
 ```

-Also the package provides PSR-15 middleware for content negotiation
+Also the package provides PSR-15 middleware for content negotiation:

 ```php
 use Yiisoft\DataResponse\Formatter\HtmlDataResponseFormatter;